-The Union Bridge
+The Union Bridge (1874-1907)

-The bridge was built upon four stone piers, with elaborate portals at each end which were constructed of wood to represent a stone facing.
-It was constructed in five equal spans, and included a two lane roadway and twin sidewalks.
-Unfortunately, the bridge clearance was only forty feet above the river level, and this lack of foresight caused an obstruction to river traffic.
-By 1899, it became such a problem that the Secretary of War decreed that all bridges on Pittsburgh's rivers had to be raised higher or replaced.
+This toll bridge was built upon four stone piers, with elaborate portals at each end which were constructed of wood to represent a stone facing.
+It was constructed in five equal spans, and included a two-lane roadway with double-tracks for trolley traffic, and twin sidewalks.
+John McGraw was contracted to handle the stone work and William Crisswell to erect the wooden part of the bridge.

 <Historical Facts> <> <Brookline History>